DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 They are implemented as methods in the [test controller](../../reference/test-api/testcontroller/README.md) object.
 You can call them in a chained fashion.

-Below you can find the available actions with reproducible usage examples and links to their detailed descriptions.
+The available actions with reproducible usage examples and links to their detailed descriptions are listed below.

 ## Click